Psychtoolbox-3/psychtoolbox-3.github.com/docs/SyncTrouble.md

 "wait for 1 video refresh" or "swap every refresh".
 This option may not
 exist, but if it does, any other setting will cause the sync tests to
 possibly succeed, but later stimulus onset timestamping to fail with
 errors.
+On MS-Windows and macOS, triple-buffering is sometimes indicated
+by a "shaking" or "vibrating" of the welcome screen during the startup
+tests.
+This serves as visual indicator of this troublemaker.
+Certain
+types of triple-buffering will not cause the visual indication of shaking
+though, ie. this diagnosis can miss many troublesome triple-buffering
+cases!
+Note that many modern Intel graphics chips on MS-Windows nowadays
+enforce triple-buffering, and at least we don't know how to disable it -
+no settings in a control panel, no known tricks, no tweakable Windows
+registry keys to prevent it.
+Therefore many Intel graphics chips are
+currently unfixably broken on Windows, timing-wise.

 -\> If there is an option "Buffer swap mode" or "Bufferswap strategy", it
 should be set to "Auto select" or "Page flipping" or "Exchange buffers".
 The so called "Copy buffers" or "Blitting" option would result in lower
 performance and wrong/inaccurate timing.

--\> On dual/multi display setups MS-Windows allows you to assign one
+-\> On dual/multi display setups, MS-Windows allows you to assign one
-monitor the role of the "primary monitor" or "main monitor" or "primary display".
+monitor the role of the "primary monitor" or "main monitor" or "primary
-It is important that the display device which you use for stimulus presentation
+display".
+It is important that the display device which you use for
-is this "primary display", otherwise random things may go wrong wrt. sync
+stimulus presentation is this "primary display", otherwise random things
-tests and timing.
+may go wrong wrt. sync tests and timing.

 -\> On all operating systems in dual display or multi display mode, it is
 important that you configure both displays for exactly the same color